 - Credit: applied to your City of Medicine Hat Utility Account in the next billing period

 - Direct Deposit: deposited directly in to your bank account.
-Complete the form below and return it to the City of Medicine Hat's Accounts Payable department.
-How to submit is located on the bottom of the form.
+Complete the form below and return it to HAT Smart to submit to the City of Medicine Hat's Accounts Payable department with your application.

 DEADLINE FOR APPLICATIONS: Deadline for applications is noon on January 6, 2020, provided Program funding is still available.